 We have all the major 4 banks up and running as Data Holders.
 With many accredited.
 Then a range of data recipients accredited and many going through the process.
 There are two banks with dual status (Recipient + Holder) – Commonwealth and my beloved Regional Australia Bank.
 The little Aussie mutual from Armidale striving to show a way.
 Movement into the energy sector has already begun.
 This then moves into telcos and across other industry sectors.

 Unfortunately the ACCC is now moving to the bench, sidelined.
 It’s over to Treasury.
 That was a big blow in my view.
 The ACCC as a watchdog to ensure consumers are protected and anti-competitive behaviour is quashed early is essential for CDR success.
-But they are a little bit of a toothless tiger in that sense.
+They’ll maintain regulator status with the OAIC but the direction is going to be up to the Treasury.
+And the DSB will likely have political handcuffs.
+A huge brains trust constrained from contributing to strategic direction because of political whims.
 Maybe the inevitable change in government next year will mean we’ll see more meaningful progress.

-Then we have the design papers as a nice little step-change.
-Moving away from the outdated consultation process.
+Then we have the design papers as a nice little step-change in consultation process.
 This is positive.
 Time will tell if it makes much of a difference.

 The joint accounts issues that have been a pain for many a data holder and recipient.
 Not less for the Australian “consumer”.